masrab/masrab.github.io/_posts/2015-01-03-nutrition.md

 ![center](/../images/2015-01-03-nutrition/unnamed-chunk-11-1.png)

 Now, this is much better!
 It looks nicer and it makes much more sense.
-All the cuisine that we know as being similar are nicely grouped together in this dendogram.
+All the cuisines that we know as being similar are nicely grouped together in this dendogram.
 The hierarchy and how smaller clusters are joined to make bigger ones is also interesting.
 For example, we see that Moroccan and African foods are (obviously) very similar and together they form a cluster that is similar to Middle Eastern food.

 It is also interesting how French cuisine turns out to be the most similar to American cuisine.
 Sounds surprising?
 Remember that our analysis is based only on the ingredients used in the recipes and nothing else.
 We can examine the raw counts for the top ten ingredients to confirm: